adlerenno/grammar-cutter/README.md

 **Autor:** EA, DK

-grammar-cutter is a C-library using [SERP]() to generate RePair grammars and to extract substrings as compressed grammars from a compressed grammar.
+grammar-cutter is a C-library using [RP](https://code.google.com/archive/p/re-pair/downloads) to generate RePair grammars and to extract substrings as compressed grammars from a compressed grammar.

 The library should run on Linux and macOS, it is not supported on Windows.